Karrtii/CookBook/README.md

 3. Have user added recipes be searched and viewed by other users.

 The reason this is not implemented is because I wanted to show that I can work with local data storage as well.
-But if I would have implemented it, I would have saved all user added recipes in Firebase database, and call them when retrieving recipes from API.
+But if I would have implemented it, I would have saved all user added recipes in Firebase Realtime database, and call them when retrieving recipes from API.

-4. Rating recipes
+4. Rating recipes and viewing them

 Ran out of time before implementing this.
 Should be doable though.
-Solution would be to use Firebase and store ratings there and retrive.
+Solution would be to use Firebase Realtime Database and store ratings there and retrive.

-Temporary solution: None.

 5. Could add confirmation pop up when deleting a recipe.
 6. Have the back button working in the top bar.